 The Neighborhood Energy Challenge includes:

 Help With Next Steps.
-If there are opportunities for significant savings in your home through installing additional insulation, attic air sealing, or replacing old heating equipment, we can make the next steps easy by connecting you with qualified contractors, financing, incentives, and rebates.
+If there are opportunities for significant savings in your home through installing additional insulation, attic air sealing, or replacing old heating equipment, we can make the next steps easy by connecting you with qualified contractors, financing, incentives, and utility rebates.

 The home visit, materials, and help with next steps are all included in a one-time $50 fee.